 18. Revenue and cost recognition

 The InVision Group’s revenues are generated by granting rights of use to software products (unlimited use, one-time use, time-limited use) and by providing related services.

-In case of unlimited or one-time use rights, the revenues are recognised completely at the point in time of the granting of rights of use.
-In case of time-limited rights, revenues are recognised on a straight-line basis pro rata temporis over the time for which they were calculated.
+In the case of unlimited or one-time use rights, the revenues are recognised completely at the point in time of the granting of rights of use.
+In the case of time-limited rights, revenues are recognised on a straight-line basis pro rata temporis over the time for which they were calculated.
 Revenues from services are recognised at the point in time the service is provided.

 The revenues are reported less any early payment discounts, customer bonuses, and rebates.
 Agreements with several components (e.g. subscriptions and services) are internally allocated to their individual components, and revenues are recognised based on those individual components.